Drop Spindle for Beginners: The $20 Entry to Hand Spinning

 The common first wheels in this price range: the Ashford Kiwi 3 ($500 range, scotch tension), the Ashford Traveller ($700 range, two-drive), and the Schacht Ladybug ($700 range, scotch tension).
 Wheel spinners who start processing raw fleece regularly add a drum carder to their setup; the drum carder guide covers the $600-and-up tier and the used market where most buyers in this class find the best value.

 The spindle is not a lesser thing than a wheel.
+Drop spindles predate spinning wheels by several thousand years, and plenty of accomplished hand spinners never move to a wheel at all, staying on spindle by preference rather than necessity.
 Many spinners own both and use them for different contexts: the spindle for travel, fine yarns, and meditative single-ply work; the wheel for high-volume production.
 Spinners who weave their handspun find the rigid heddle first project is the natural next step: real cloth from yarn you made.
 Start where the spindle takes you.